What you didn't know about the bacteria in your mouth...

 This bad bacteria eats the leftover sugars and starches that stick to our teeth after we eat, and then it excretes enamel-eroding acid.
 This bacteria is also linked to advanced gum disease, or periodontitis.

-Managing the bad bacteria
+Managing the Bad Bacteria

 As bacteria reproduce quickly, a good oral hygiene routine is key for keeping the harmful bacteria populations under control.
 In a healthy, clean mouth, there might be anywhere from a thousand to a hundred thousand bacteria on each tooth, but a mouth that doesn’t get cleaned often can have as many as a hundred million to a billion bacteria per tooth.
 So don’t skip your twice-daily brushing and daily flossing!